ucb-bar/berkeley-hardfloat/README.md

     sbt -DchiselVersion="latest.release" publish-local

-This will locall publish the hardfloat library.
+This will locally publish the hardfloat library.
 To use hardfloat in your chisel3 project, simply add the following:

     import chisel3._
     import hardfloat._